 For a total of 6 plants per household, Vermont residents can grow two plants at a time as long as the other four have yet to flower.
 Apart from that, their new legislature also allows you to possess up to an ounce of weed.

-Since July 1, 2021 Virginians can have up to one ounce of weed in public as long as you don’t smoke it outside the house.
+Since July 1, 2021 Virginians can have up to one ounce of weed in public as long as they don’t smoke it outside the house.
 Also, each house can grow a max of 4 plants at one time.

 Nearly identical to Colorado, Washington legalized recreational use that exact same year and also allows adults over 21 to have up to an ounce of flower, or up to 7 grams of concentrates.